opencodeiiita/Code-Digger-2023/README.md

 <li>Do not make PR which is not related to any issues.
 You can create an issue and solve it once we approve them.</li>
 <li>Be polite: Be polite to other community members.</li>
-<li>Communicate: Whether you are working on a new correction or facing a doubt please feel free to ask us on our disocrd channel(specifically #CodeTrouble).
+<li>Communicate: Whether you are working on a new correction or facing a doubt please feel free to ask us on our discord channel(specifically #CodeTrouble).
 We will be happy to help you out.</li>
 <li>Each issue should be resolved by either modifying or appending some lines of code.</li>
 <li>Mention the line number along with the Pull Request and further give suitable explanation. </li>
 </ul>